uxebu/depository/README.md

 ## Usage

-Starting the server (port 4337) with public GitHub projects that are watched by user `uxebu`:
+Starting the server (on port 4337) with public GitHub projects that are watched by user `uxebu`:

 ~~~bash
 depository uxebu-system